 Once you have a clear understanding of your soil’s condition, it’s time to incorporate amendments that will improve its structure, fertility, and water retention.

-In addition to compost, other organic matter sources include aged manure, leaf mold, and peat moss.
+In addition to compost, other organic matter sources include aged manure, leaf mould, and peat moss.
 These materials can be mixed into the soil or applied as a top dressing to help improve soil fertility and structure.

 Balancing soil nutrients